 According to NDSU Policy 333 www.ndsu.edu/fileadmin/policy/333.pdf, attendance in classes is expected.
 Veterans and student service members with special circumstances or who are activated are encouraged to notify the instructor as soon as possible and are encouraged to provide Activation Orders.

 Grades

-Students in Phys 486 will have their final grade determined according to the following weights and cutoffs:
+Your final grade will be determined according to the following weights and cutoffs: